Reflections: K-dron, 2010

 Reflection: K-dron was my doctoral art project created under the supervision of prof. Stanislaw Szymanski at the Cinematography and TV Production Department of the Leon Schiller National Higher School of Film, Television and Theatre in Lodz, Poland.

-Design and Development: Przemyslaw J. Moskal
+Concept, Design and Development: Przemysław J. Moskal

-K-dron Shape: Janusz Kapusta
+K-dron shape: Janusz Kapusta